Back to Blog

 agent.act("Click the 'Export' button located inside the canvas dashboard and verify the 'Download Complete' toast message appears.")

-This replaces brittle coordinate scripts with goal-oriented autonomous execution.
+This can reduce reliance on brittle coordinate scripts by shifting tests toward goal-oriented execution.

 3. Best practices for Canvas Testing in 2026